 - 24/7 identity restoration

-As you can see, it’s a comprehensive approach to checking your credit file.
+It’s a comprehensive approach to monitoring your credit file.

-☝️ The FICO model is used by 90% of lenders when making lending decisions.
+☝️ FICO scores are used by 90% of lenders when making lending decisions.

 Why MyFICO Is The Top Dog For Credit Scores